bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 02:12:44

-Yeah, I think it's easy to listen to two and a half hours of people talking about how strange everything is and BIPs here and that and activation and fighting and mailing lists and to be discouraged by that.
+Yeah, I think it's easy to listen to two and a half hours of people talk about how strange everything is and BIPs here and that and activation and fighting and mailing lists and to be discouraged by that.
 But I think that the alternative is much worse, which is organization and control centralized in a single place.
 And Bitcoin represents the opposite of that.
 So I think we should embrace the decentralization and some of the chaos and craziness that we've talked about on this call as a positive thing.